Preydian/Preydian/README.md

 **Built with:** React, TypeScript, Supabase, Figma, Framer-motion, Vercel

 ### [Chartify](https://chartify-taupe.vercel.app/)
 Visualises how your Spotify listening habits shift over time by genre and mood via Last.FM.
 Tracks danceability, energy, and other traits across your listening history.
-Fair warning: it requires a Last.FM account and some sync time in user settings, so it's not the quickest demo, but it's the most technically involved of the projects.
+It requires a Last.FM account and some sync time to get accurate with your personal data, but there's a demo mode if you just want to poke around.

 **Built with:** React, TypeScript, Supabase, Spotify API, Last.FM API, SoundCharts API, Vercel